by Zidan Lian, Head of Product

 Conclusion – Co-existence of Wi-Fi and Private Mobile Networks is Inescapable

 The coexistence of Wi-Fi networks with private mobile networks is inevitable as network demands grow with proliferating applications and devices.
 The optimal use of unlicensed, shared, and licensed spectrum provides the desired coverage and capacity to meet the evolving connectivity needs of digital enterprises.

-Additionally, private mobile networks, especially 5G, serve mission-critical applications like robotics more effectively with low latencies, high throughput, and ultra-reliable communications.
-Private 5G also helps to scale mission-critical applications with the mass deployment of connected devices.
+Additionally, private mobile networks serve mission-critical applications like robotics more effectively with low latencies, high throughput, and ultra-reliable communications thanks to their connection oriented management systems allowing fine tuning of each mobile device’s mobile connection for security and QoS control.
+Private 4G/5G also helps to scale mission-critical applications with the mass deployment of connected devices.

 As enterprises cope with divergent needs to keep costs and complexity low, they must segment use cases and use the network technologies that work best for them.
 Start laying the groundwork for private mobile networks with 4G and evolve to 5G as needed.